digital-fabric/polyphony/docs/advanced-io.md

 end
 ```

-In the above example, we have read the file contents into a Ruby string, then
+In the above example, we read the file contents into a Ruby string, then pass
-passed the contents to `Zlib.gzip`, which returned the compressed contents in
+the contents to `Zlib.gzip`, which returns the compressed contents in another
-another Ruby string, then wrote the compressed data to the socket.
-We can see
+Ruby string, then write the compressed data to the socket.
+We can see how this
-how this can lead to large allocations of memory (if the file is large), and
+can lead to lots of memory allocations (especially if the file is large), and
 more pressure on the Ruby GC.
 How can we improve this?

 One way would be to utilise Zlib's `GzipWriter` class: